Convergence of an iterative scheme for the Monge-Amp\`ere eigenvalue problem with general initial data: Introduction and statement of the main result

 \section{Introduction and statement of the main result}

-In this note, we revisit an iterative scheme, due to Abedin and Kitagawa in their recent paper \cite{AK}, to solve the Monge-Amp\`ere eigenvalue problem on a bounded open convex domain $\Omega$ in $\R^n$ $(n\geq 2)$:
+In this note, we revisit an iterative scheme, due to Abedin and Kitagawa in their recent paper \cite{AK}, to solve the Monge--Amp\`ere eigenvalue problem on a general bounded convex domain $\Omega$ in $\R^n$ $(n\geq 2)$:

 Before recalling relevant results, it is convenient to introduce some notation.
 Let